OmniFlux Programming Language Reference Manual ๐

 Deployment Note (Apache + Phusion Passenger): When running an OmniFlux server behind Apache with Passenger, Apache's document root is typically set to the

 public/directory.
 This means any static assets placed inpublic/(CSS, images, JS) are served directly by Apache and never reach the OmniFlux application.
 This is more efficient than serving them through Node.js.
-Dynamic routes (GET "/",POST "/api/...", etc.) are transparently proxied by Passenger to the OmniFlux process.To serve static assets when running standalone (without Apache), define a single wildcard route:
+Dynamic routes (GET "/",POST "/api/...", etc.) are transparently proxied by Passenger to the OmniFlux process.[!IMPORTANT] Static Asset URL Conventions: Because Apache/Passenger sets

 GET "/public/*file" (req, res) { var file_path = req.params.file.join("/") respond with file "public/" + file_path }This route is harmlessly ignored under Apache, since Apache intercepts those requests first.